 Visit the Disney Resort

 Not many people know there’s a Disney Resort tucked in among the oak trees on Hilton Head.
 You’ll probably spot the red roof while driving on the Island or even by water, but you won’t realize what it is.
 There is a gate and you’ll need to buzz in to be able to visit the resort.
-There are touches of Disney throughout the resort and if you find the gift shop and small dining area, you can get yourself a Mickey waffle or ice cream bar.
+Here you’ll find touches of Disney throughout the resort and once you find the gift shop and small dining area, you can get yourself a Mickey waffle or ice cream bar.
+They even have Dole whips!
 Enjoying a snack on the large porch or even taking it down to the pier is a great way to spend some time.

 This is one of our favorite parks to visit.
 Spend time on the small pier watching the turtles or alligators floating by or even try your hand at fishing.
 With two different playgrounds, the kids are sure to be entertained and will burn off some energy.
 The park does have some restrooms and several covered areas with picnic tables.
 On one side near the water, there’s a small circuit of exercise equipment.
 Some shade is provided by the oak tree nearby but be careful as the equipment can heat up under the sun.

 While this one isn’t free, it’s certainly affordable and is a great way to beat the heat or get out of the rain.
 When my boys were younger they spent hours here.
 You might even meet some of the friendly locals who can recommend a great spot for lunch or ice cream after you visit.